ifish12/School/README.md

 School
 ---

 ORIGINAL CODE DO NOT STEAL.
-(And some Flash animation)

 License
 ---

-Copyright (c) 2012-2013, Geoff Shapiro
+Copyright (c) 2012-2014, Geoff Shapiro
 All rights reserved.

 Redistribution and use in source and binary forms, with or without